btantoine/my-cougar-assistant/README.md

 ## How to link the project to Amazon Alexa

-Create a Alexa Skill Kit account : https://developer.amazon.com/alexa-skills-kit Go to skill
+- Create a Alexa Skill Kit account : https://developer.amazon.com/alexa-skills-kit
+- Go to skill
-And create a new skill
+- And create a new skill
-Copy the skill ID
+- Copy the skill ID
-Paste the skill id in the file qpp.json
+-Paste the skill id in the file qpp.json

 ```
 {